New User Guide¶

 - Other than re-homing clients to the shares on the backup device, there’s no recovery time and no “crisis” involved in getting data back on-line.
 It’s already there.

 The costs for this level of backup are very reasonable, with the cost of a hard drive of adequate size and an SBC.
-Good performing SBC’s are available for $50 USD or less.
+Good performing SBC’s are a low cost option.
 Older PC platforms or laptops could be configured as a backup server as well.

-** The Practical details for setting up Primary Server to Backup Server share replication, using Remote Mount and Local Rsync Jobs will be covered in future documentation.**
+The Practical details for setting up Primary Server to Backup Server share replication, using Remote Mount and Local Rsync Jobs are covered here → Wiki .

 While replication to an independent host is an excellent method of avoiding data loss catastrophes, there are other potential events which can threaten irreplaceable data.
 Fires, roof or plumbing leaks and other unforeseen events can result in the loss of data, even on two independent hosts.
 For these reasons, backup professionals and experienced server administrators recommend an off-site copy.
 While this may seem extreme, it’s actually fairly easy to accomplish.
 It can be done with an SBC or an old laptop, connected wirelessly, and housed in a utility shed with AC power.
 Some users set up a backup host in a family members’ house, and replicate changed data over the internet.